ShivKushwah/PSec/docs/Running-Deprecated.md

 If the `@` command is used in the PSec code, this overrides the provided commandline creation locations (e.g. `{DistributedHost1IPAddress:DistributedHost1Port}=[PSecMachine1,PSecMachine2,...]`) and this `PSecMachine` is created in the distributed host specified by the `@` command.

 ##### Example Deployments
-Before running any of the samples below, create 3 additional terminals and login to docker "sgx_sample":
+Before running any of the samples below, open terminal and create 3 tabs.

 In each tab, if you wish to run in simulation mode, do the following:
-1. Run the custom source command for the Intel SGX environment: `source /opt/intel/sgxsdk/environment`
+1. Run the custom source command for the Intel SGX environment: `source /home/shivendra/Research/Intel-SGX-Installation/linux-sgx/linux/installer/bin/sgxsdk/environment`

 If you instead want to run in hardware mode, do the following in each tab:
-1. Run the custom source command for the Intel SGX environment: `source /opt/intel/sgxsdk/environment`
+1. Run the custom source command for the Intel SGX environment: `source /home/shivendra/Research/Intel-SGX-Installation/linux-sgx/linux/installer/bin/sgxsdk/environment`
 2. Run `unset LD_LIBRARY_PATH`
-3. Run `export LD_LIBRARY_PATH=/usr/lib/:/opt/intel/sgxpsw/lib64`
+3. Run `export LD_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu/:/opt/intel/sgxpsw/lib64`

 If running the distributed setting, follow these instructions above in all terminal tabs across both physical machines.